Midland Railway branches around Walsall: Walsall goods accommodation

 Midland Railway accommodation at Walsall too was inadequate, and in 1876 the LNWR indicated that the Midland Railway needed to arrange its own independent goods depot there.
 With supportive co-operation from the town council, a site was found to the east of the (LNWR) passenger station, and was brought into use in August 1880.
 The Midland Railway also required its own engine shed and depot at Walsall, and the opportunity was taken to build that at the southern end of the goods station site, on the east side of the line from Walsall station to Bescot.
 It came into use in September 1880.

 The goods depot was redeveloped as a goods concentration depot in 1962, but the decline in wagonload freight meant that its use did not endure.

 Brownhills Branch

 The development of collieries in the Cannock Chase area spurred the construction of the Brownhills branch, running northwards from Aldridge.
-The first part was authorised in the Midland Railway (New Works) Act 13 July 1876, from Aldridge to Walsall Wood, a distance of 2 miles 3 furlongs.
+The first part was authorised in the Midland Railway (New Works, &c.)
+Act 1876 (39 & 40 Vict. c. cxlv), of 13 July 1876, from Aldridge to Walsall Wood, a distance of 2 miles 3 furlongs.
 In 1880 the extension to Cannock was authorised.
 The southern part of the line was line was available for traffic on 30 April 1881, and throughout for mineral traffic from 1 April 1882.
 A passenger service started on 1 July 1884, between Aldridge and Brownhills, with an intermediate station at Walsall Wood.
 There were three passenger trains a day.
 The Brownhills station was little used as it was inconveniently located, and there was a better station on the Lichfield line.
 The line was double track and the mineral traffic was heavy.